m1n6m1/12rfsdfgdsf/README.md

 </div>

 ## About
-Locure is a simple discord bot that replies to some commands
+Locure is a simple discord bot built with Discord.JS that does something.

-## CMDs
-- &help
-- !fuck
+# Prefix
+The prefix is **&** except for the non-prefix commands.

+# Commands
-- ayy
+- help
-- lol
+- fuck
-- eba
+- ping
-- nepe
+- say
+- purge (+number of msg you want to delete)
-- (...)
+- (+ non-prefix commands)